Colne Engaine

-Colne Engaine is a village and a civil parish in Essex, England, situated just north of the River Colne and of the larger village of Earls Colne, approximately ten miles northwest of Colchester.
+Colne Engaine is a village and civil parish in Essex, England, situated just north of the River Colne and of the larger village of Earls Colne, approximately ten miles northwest of Colchester.
 The village takes its name from the river, around which it is likely that the earliest settlements were made, and the Engaine family, who were the principal family of the village between 1279 and 1367.
+At the 2021 census the parish had a population of 998.

 History

 Variations in spelling may be Colne Gagn and Colne Geyne, as seen in 1418.

 Previously the village had been known as Little Colne, and is recorded in the Domesday Book of 1086 as Parva Colun with 38 inhabitants, returning '[a] Man-at-arms from Walter the Deacon; Walter from Robert Malet.
 2 mills, 3 beehives.
 13 goats'.
 It is one of four villages named after the river (the others being Earls Colne, Wakes Colne, and White Colne).
 The parish contains the hamlet of Countess Cross.
 Evidence of Roman settlements have been found by the Church, and also at Knight's Farm, to the west of the village.
 The Sheriff's manor of Colne Engaine was purchased by John de Vere, 13th Earl of Oxford in 1508, in order to augment his adjacent Earls Colne manor.